 Butte County - Work & Economy

 A healthy agricultural economy has contributed to substantial growth in Butte County's median income over the last decade, from $29,040 in 2000 to $38,015 in 2009.
-According to the Bureau of Labor Statistics, the county's total labor force in November 2012 was 5,289, with 254 people or 4.8 percent listed as unemployed.
+US Census data puts the median household income in Butte County from 2007 to 2011 at $41,145.
+According to the Bureau of Labor Statistics, the county's total labor force in April 2013 was 5,225, with 226 people or 4.3 percent listed as unemployed.
 In 2011, approximately one in four workers were employed in the trade, transportation and utilities sector.
 Another one in four work for various federal, state or local government agencies.
 Nearly three of ten employed residents commute to another county to work in another county.
 For an in-depth economic profile of Butte County, visit the South Dakota Governor's Office of Economic Development.

 Business Activity & Taxable Sales

 Taxable sales in Butte County exceeded $10.564 million in January, 2012, according to the South Dakota Department of Revenue.
 Below is an Interactive chart that shows the gross sales by sector from may 2012 through April 2013.